Revised to reflect the final Public Contracts Regulations 2015 (SI 2015/102).

-Mandatory requirements that must be met in order for a bid to be compliant; or
+Mandatory requirements that must be met in order for a bid to be compliant.

-Mandatory hurdles, i.e minimum scores which must be achieved in respect of certain or all criteria.
+Mandatory hurdles, that is, minimum scores which must be achieved in respect of certain or all criteria.

 Failure to achieve these mandatory requirements or hurdles will result in a non compliant bid.

-Contracting authorities may reject and not evaluate the remainder of a tender where it has failed to meet its stated minimum thresholds (see Legal update, Northern Irish High Court dismisses procurement appeal by Irish Waste). (www.practicallaw.com/4-525-6282)
+In Irish Waste Services Ltd v Northern Ireland Water Ltd & Ors NIQB 41 the High Court of Justice in Northern Ireland ruled that contracting authorities may reject and not evaluate the remainder of a tender where it has failed to meet its stated minimum thresholds.
+The case was brought under the Utilities Contracts Regulations 2006 (SI 2006/6) ( www.practicallaw.com/4-509-0319) , but may be of wider application (see Legal update, Northern Irish High Court dismisses procurement appeal by Irish Waste ( www.practicallaw.com/4-525-6282) ).

 Nobody ever expects a tie, but this can happen.
 Consider building in potential tie-breakers into the evaluation model and disclosing to bidders upfront how such a mechanism may be used if there is a tie.
 For example, this may be by:

 Re-opening certain parts of the tender to be re-evaluated in writing or through a presentation.

 A tie does not have to be an exact tie but a statistical tie (that is, a tie within acceptable margins of error) making it difficult, if not impossible, to differentiate between two or more bids.